wulkano/aperture-node/readme.md

 We plan on adding more features, such as *export to GIF*, compression options, support for multiple displays, support for audio, and much more.
 Check out our [Aperture](https://github.com/wulkano/kap/issues?q=is%3Aissue+is%3Aopen+label%3Aaperture) issues on **Kap** to learn more.

+## Related

+- [Aperture](https://github.com/wulkano/Aperture) - The Swift framework used in this package

 ## License

 MIT